-The Master’s Entry Program in Nursing (MEPN) prepares professionals with a bachelor’s
+The Master’s Entry Program in Nursing (MEPN) is intended for the student who has already

-as well as master’s level courses that impart the necessary skills to assume leadership
+in nursing as well as master’s level courses that will impart the necessary skills

 Official transcripts from previously attended colleges and universities

 Outline of professional aspirations and how this MEPN will help you achieve them (250-500

 Essay: Answer one of the four questions below.
 Tell us not only what you did but also

 how you did it.
 What was the outcome?
 What was the response?
 Only describe experiences